How Asking the Model to Reason Changed Everything

 It’s tempting to chase the most powerful model of the moment.
 But this experiment shows that learning to get the most out of any model delivers far greater returns, and that advantage compounds as models improve.

-In the end, progress came not from switching tools, but from refining how I worked with them.
+In the end, progress came not from switching tools, but from refining how the tools are utilized.

 “Always assume today’s AI is the worst you’ll ever use.” - Ethan Mollick 2